-Retail Express uses a "First In First Out" (FIFO) process to determine the order of allocating stock to customer orders for dispatch (where there is not enough stock available to fulfil the quantity purchased).
-For example, where multiple customers have purchased a product that's yet to arrive from the supplier.
+Retail Express uses a "First In First Out" (FIFO) process to determine the order of allocating stock to customer orders for dispatch where there is not enough stock available to fulfil the quantity purchased.

 When an item is ordered and arrives in store, it is allocated to the first customer in sequential order based on the date they first requested the stock (created the Invoice).
 As more stock arrives, the products are again allocated to the next customer in the queue.